-Student ID Badges must be properly worn with a lanyard, in a sleeve, and around the neck at all times and displayed between the chest and waistline.
+Students must wear their school issued ID and must be properly worn with a lanyard, in a sleeve, and around the neck at all times and displayed between the chest and waistline.
 ID Badges cannot be marked on, defaced, or cut.
 If an ID is marked on or defaced the student will be responsible for purchasing a new ID.
 No items should be in the sleeve blocking the ID.